You suddenly have this tiny life that is 100% dependent on you

-Developmental milestones of the neonate
+Development milestones of the new born

 In the first year, babies usually grow extremely fast and go through major achievements or milestones.

-#Milestone after the 1st month
+Development milestone after the 1st month

 - Can hear properly to recognize few sounds (specifically parent’s voice)

-- Moving head sideward
+- Moving head side-ward

 - Make arm movements